madogiwa/tiny-rc/README.md

 ##
 FROM debian

-# Tiny-rc cannot use as PID 1.
+# The tiny-rc cannot use as PID 1.
 # You need specifiy any init program into ENTRYPOINT.
 COPY --from=init /tini /tini
 COPY --from=init /tiny-rc /tiny-rc
 ENTRYPOINT ["/tini", "--", "/tiny-rc"]

+# (*.unit|*.service) store into tiny-rc.d if needed
 COPY tiny-rc.d /tiny-rc.d

-# Your app or service is specified into CMD.
+# Your main service is specified into CMD.
 COPY main_service /app/main_service
 CMD ["/app/main_service"]
 ```

-The tiny-rc does following steps.
+The tiny-rc performs following steps.

 1. execute `*.unit` in `$TINYRC_INIT_DIR`.
 3. start `*.service` in `$TINYRC_INIT_DIR` as background process.